berglh/ubuntu-sb-kernel-signing/README.md

 Use of the default MOK on a Linux kernel image results in a failure of kernel signature validation.
 A different MOK that does not contain the OID `1.3.6.1.4.1.2312.16.1.2` by the `shim` bootloader started by `grub`.

-Here is the X509 extensions for the default Ubuntu generated MOK.
+Here are the X.509 extensions for the default Ubuntu generated MOK.
 The `1.3.6.1.4.1.2312.16.1.2` code signing OID is present.
 Thus this can't be used for Secure Boot kernel image validation.

 ```bash
 sudo openssl x509 -text -in /var/lib/shim-signed/mok/MOK.pem